replicatedhq/kURL/ARCHITECTURE.md

 #### addon_fetch

-Fetch the add-on package from the object store or from the air-gap bundle.
+Fetch the add-on package from the object store or from the air-gap bundle and extract into `/var/lib/kurl/addons`.
 This step is typically skipped if the add-on version has not changed since the previous run.

 #### addon_load